How to Help Someone Who Has an Eating Disorder

 How to help someone with an eating disorder

 Approaching the issue may be particularly delicate, as someone may be dealing not just with physical complications but deep emotional pain.
-And their unhelpful behaviors are often developed as a coping mechanism to deal with difficult emotions, making it even harder for them to stop, and seek support.
+Their unhelpful behaviors are often developed as a coping mechanism to deal with difficult emotions, making it even harder for them to stop and seek support.

-Still, there are some ways you can help guide someone toward the type of care that can not only help them but potentially save their life.
-And your continuing support can be a crucial part of your loved one’s long-term recovery.
+Still, there are some ways you can help guide someone toward the type of care that can not only help them but potentially save their lives.
+Your continuing support can be a crucial part of your loved one’s long-term recovery.

 How to Spot Signs of an Eating Disorder

-It’s important to understand that eating disorders are not always obvious and that different disorders can manifest in different ways.
+It’s important to understand that eating disorders are not always obvious and that different disorders can manifest in various ways.

-However, when gauging whether someone may be struggling with a deeper problem, there are some general warning signs you can look out for, including: [1]
+However, when gauging whether someone may be struggling with a deeper problem, there are some general warning signs you can look out for, including:1

 • A heavy focus on dieting, weight loss, and limiting food intake